pythonwithalex/mynotes/C/myguide.md

 ```

 ## PROGRAM ARGUMENTS

 #### argc, argv

-**argc** is the number of arguments passed to the C program on execution.
-If none are passed, argc is 1 because it is always passed its own name.
+**argc** is short for 'argument count', the number of arguments passed to the C program on execution.
+If none are passed, argc is still 1 because the program is always passed its name.

 **argv** is an array that holds these arguments.
 They are char pointers ( aka, char *).
 You can think of them as an array of arrays(null terminated arrays, aka strings).

+argc 1 -> argv[0]
+argc 2 -> argv[1]
+...

 when checking arguments for flags, do